Ask Slashdot: How Do You Choose a News Source?

 The CSM is an excellent news source.
 Despite the name it is a secular news source that does good investigative reporting.
 I pay for this as well as a few other news sources which I believe do real journalism such as the New York Times, the Washington Post, The Atlantic and NPR.
 The Wall Street Journal is also good, though I strongly disagree with much of their commentary.

 The obvious choice?
-(Score:2, Informative)
+(Score:3, Informative)

 Bit of CNN (Score:2)